webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 With TWCC, the receiver lets the sender know the arrival time of each packet.
-This is enough information for the sender to measure inter-packet arrival delay variation, as well as identifying exactly which packets were dropped.
+This is enough information for the sender to measure inter-packet arrival delay variation, as well as identifying which packets were dropped or arrived too late to be used.
 With this data being exchanged frequently, the sender able to quickly adjust to changing network conditions and vary its output bandwidth.

 The sender keeps track of sent packets, their sequence numbers, sizes and timestamps.
 When the sender receives RTCP messages from the receiver, it compares the send inter-packet delays with